-Transport to and from school will be determined and approved from a single permanent residence.
+Travel to and from school will be determined and approved from a single permanent residence.
 This is the one where the student spends most time with the parent/guardian and has been used for admission purposes and the school.

-Transport provision will reassessed if there is a change in the home address.
-The criteria for this for children without an Education, Health and Care Plan is set out in the published Transport Policy.
+Travel provision will be reassessed if there is a change in the home address.
+The criteria for this for children without an Education, Health and Care Plan is set out in the published Travel Policy.